Friday, February 03, 2012

 Psychologists, addressing these ideas, posit that the solution then is to ask people directly, by name, to do something.
 Allowing the assumption that someone else will do it will result in it not getting done.

-How does the apply to us, as members of a UU community?
+How does this apply to us, as members of a UU community?
 We pride ourselves in our commitment to others – our Social Action Committee routinely, and wonderfully, guides us to greater commitment to the local community’s needs.
 But it is the little things that fall through the cracks.

 The point of all this is not to ask for money – though if the roof caught on fire, the Building & Grounds committee won’t say no to donations – but to ask of you to be more conscious of your actions.
 Are you falling victim of the Tragedy of the Commons, do you Ride for Free, are you merely a Bystander in life?